 Yoga For Addiction Recovery

 Nuview offers comprehensive outpatient addiction treatment that combines effective psychotherapy techniques with evidence-based alternative therapy.
-Our holistic treatment model utilizes yoga to help improve both mental and physical health.
+Our holistic treatment model utilizes yoga therapy to help improve both mental and physical health.

-How Yoga is Used in Addiction Treatment
+How is Yoga Used in Addiction Treatment?

 - Improved sleep quality